Position-space sampling for local multiquark operators in lattice QCD using distillation and the importance of tetraquark operators for $T_{cc}(3875)^+$: Numerical investigation

 \subsubsection{$s$-wave Lüscher analysis}

-To relate our finite-volume spectrum to the infinite-volume $s$-wave $DD^*$ scattering phase shift, we utilized Lüscher's quantization condition~\cite{Luscher:1990ux}.
+To relate our finite-volume spectra to the infinite-volume $s$-wave $DD^*$ scattering phase shift, we utilized Lüscher's quantization condition~\cite{Luscher:1990ux}.
 We performed a single-channel $s$-wave analysis, which means we assumed a negligible $d$-wave interaction.
-In this case, we can obtain the $s$-wave scattering phase shift $\delta_0$ directly from the center-of-mass (cm) scattering momentum $q_\m{cm}$ via the generalized zeta function~\cite{Briceno:2014oea}.
+In this case, we can obtain the $s$-wave scattering phase shift $\delta_0$ directly from the c.m. scattering momentum $q_\m{cm}$ via the generalized zeta function~\cite{Briceno:2014oea}.
 In the rest frame, this relation is given by

 where $q_\m{cm}$ is given in terms of the Mandelstam $s$ via

 Our finite-volume spectra were obtained in the rest frame, so in our case $s = E^2$.

 We measured a deviation from the continuum dispersion relation for the $D$ and the $D^*$ meson on the two ensembles that we used.
 Therefore, we employed a modified dispersion relation given by $\lambda \vb*{p}^2 + m^2$, with a parameter $\lambda \leq 1$.
 This modification can be derived from Symanzik effective field theory in the limit of small momenta, and it has already been used, e.g. in~\cite{Shi:2025ogt}.
 It results in the following equation for $q_\m{cm}$: